The Summoner's Tale: Plot summary

-A friar went to preach in a marshy region of Yorkshire called Holderness.
+A friar went to preach in Holderness, a marshy region of Yorkshire.
 In his sermons he begged for donations for the church and afterward he begged for charity from the local residents.
 The Friar interrupts the story, calling the Summoner a liar, but is silenced by the Host.

 The friar in the story continued to beg house by house until he came to the house of Thomas, a local resident who normally indulged him, and found him ill.
 The friar spoke of the sermon he had given that day, commenting on the excellent way he had glossed the biblical text (and making the famous comment that "Glosynge is a glorious thyng") – and essentially ordered a meal from Thomas's wife.

 She told the friar that her child had died recently.
 The friar claimed that he had a revelation that her child had died and entered heaven.
 He claimed that his fellow friars had a similar vision, for they are more privy to God's messages than laymen, who live richly on earth, as opposed to spiritual riches.
 The friar claimed that, among the clergy, only friars remain impoverished and thus are closest to God; and told Thomas that his illness persists because he had given so little to the church.

 Thomas claimed that he had indeed given "ful many a pound" to various friars, but never fared the better for it.
 The friar, characteristically, is irritated that Thomas is not giving all of his money solely to him, and points out to him that a "ferthyng" (a farthing) is not worth anything if split into twelve.
 Continuing to lecture Thomas, the friar began a long sermon against anger ("ire"), telling the tale of an angry king who sentenced a knight to death, because, as he returned without his partner, the king automatically assumed that the knight had murdered him.
 When a third knight took the condemned knight to his death, they found the knight that he had supposedly murdered.
 When they returned to the king to have the sentence reversed, the king sentenced all three to death: the first because he had originally declared him murdered, the second because he had declared him the agent of the first's death, and the third because he did not obey the king's order to kill the second.